 Various Amounts | Quinnipiac University

-All merit scholarships are awarded by the admissions office and are not available to students who do not receive them in their initial year.
+All academic scholarships are awarded by the admissions office and are not available to students who do not receive them in their initial year.

-Students who drop below full-time, or fail to meet the minimum cumulative grade point average, will be notified by the Office of Financial Aid if their merit scholarship will be discontinued.
+Students who drop below full-time, or fail to meet the minimum cumulative grade point average, will be notified by the Office of Financial Aid if their academic scholarship will be discontinued.

-Students who lose their merit scholarship can appeal this decision and may be re-evaluated after an additional semester to have their merit scholarship reinstated.
+Students who lose their academic scholarship can appeal this decision and may be re-evaluated after an additional semester to have their academic scholarship reinstated.